-At the annual general assembly that will be held on 10 April 2018, it is proposed to pay an aggregate amount of \$ 195,000 to the Chairman, Vice Chairman and five other members of the Board of Directors, as their fees for 2017.
+At the annual general assembly that will be held on 25 March 2020, it is proposed to get the shareholder's approval to pay an aggregate amount of US\$ 195,000 to the Chairman, Vice Chairman and five other members of the Board of Directors, as their fees for 2019.
 This represents \$ 180,000 of sitting fees and \$ 15,000 of attendance fee for attending Board of Directors and Board Committees meetings.
-This is subject to shareholders' approval.
 Remuneration of Directors does not include performance-related elements such as grants of shares, share options or other deferred stock-related incentive schemes, bonuses or pension benefits.